PhilipYip1988/python-tutorials/008_functions/readme.md

 ```

-The docstring should provide a quick description of what the function does.
+This template should be filled out, so that the docstring should provide a quick description of what the function does.
 For each input argument and the return value, the expected datatype should be supplied.
+For example.

 ```
 def return_value(value):